yuqing-luo/Compuational-Thinking-Project/README.md

 ## Setup
 - The project is done by Python.
 It can be downloaded here: https://www.python.org/downloads/
 - Before running the code, you might need to install the packages I mentioned above.
 - Then you need to import those packages.
-To import them, please run the code in the first part of each py file.
+To import them, please run the code in the first part of each .py file.
   - For exmaple:`import pandas as pd`

 ## Findings

-The Entertainment category has the largest number of treanding videos in both 2017   and 2018, followed by Music category, How to style, Comedy, People & blog.
+The Entertainment category has the largest number of trending videos in both 2017 and 2018, followed by Music category, How to style, Comedy, People & blog.

 ![barchart](./img/barchart.png)